 It is estimated that there are 16 million LGBTQ adults in the U.S. alone, yet consumer data and insights on this segment remain scarce, consequently, rendering brands unable to target their strategy to the interests of these consumers.
-From ideation to optimization, a successful LGBTQ campaign will require implementing a meticulous social marketing strategy.
+From ideation to optimization, tapping into the LGBTQ market will require implementing a meticulous social marketing strategy.
 Here are three tactics you can incorporate into your approach:

 Corporate Social Responsibility: Over 50% of lesbian, bisexual and gay consumers’ first online interaction with a brand is “Liking” their Facebook page.
 Consequently, when strategizing an LGBTQ campaign, it’s vital that you’re consistently upholding diversity and inclusion within your brand and work culture.
 Honey Maid, for example, ran several commercials featuring same-sex and interracial couples, and received backlash on their social media pages.
 The brand, however, refused to apologize or remove the content.
 In the months following, the company observed an increase in sales.
 Sears Corp. is another brand that has actively been involved in the LGBTQ community, and has implemented ongoing diversity and inclusion employee programs.

 The buying power of the LGBTQ segment is $800 billion, hence, a strategy that integrates the interests of these consumers is critical to increase your sales and brand loyalty from LGBTQ consumers, their family members, friends and allies.